McPringle/komunumo/CONTRIBUTING.md

 ```

 > [!WARNING]
-> Integration tests that do not extend `IntegrationTest` or `BrowserTest` may not run correctly or may produce unforeseen errors.
+> Integration tests that do not extend `KaribuTest` or `BrowserTest` may not run correctly or may produce unforeseen errors.

 ### Pull Request Scope